 Know your “style” and don’t rush into trends

-Fashions and trends are meant to be ephemeral: that’s how the fashion industry gets rich, and how fast-fashion chains sell stock all year round.
+Trends are meant to be ephemeral: that’s how the fashion industry gets rich, and how fast-fashion chains sell all year round.
 Instead of trying to follow fashion, find what defines you.

-That way, you won’t have to dress like everyone else, and you won’t be tempted to compare yourself to the latest trends (and buy everything that comes out).
+That way, you won’t have to dress like everyone else, and you won’t be tempted to compare your wardrobe to the latest trends (and buy everything that comes out).

 Avoid temptation: no more shopping sprees, e-shops and fashion magazines